VesnaSUG/FOAM-Recipes/foam-tutorial.md

 The advantages of journal files are that they can be updated quickly, no old data is lost (and so updates or reverts can be reversed), they are human readable, they provide an audit trail of who and when changes were made, they're very fault tolerant, don't require external database hosting or configuration, and provide excellent performance for many use-cases.

+So, let's create the directory where FOAM place these files by default and add the two needed configuration files:

 ```
 mkdir /journals